threefoldtech/home/specs/threefold_grid_2.0_specs.md

 # some draft specifications for the Threeold 2.0 grid services

-Its actually more a overview of the focus points and what will be delivered
+This doc provices an overview of the services as delivered as a service on top of our grid 2.0.

 ## scalable ultra reliable S3 archive system